doubtfire-lms/docs.formatif.io/guides/staff/create-manage-tasks.md

 ---
 title: Creating and Managing Tasks
-summary: See how you can create & manage students in tasks in Doubtfire.
+summary: See how you can create & manage students in tasks in Formatif.
 authors: jakerenzella
 ---

-Tasks are one of the most important aspects of running a unit in Doubtfire.
+Tasks are one of the most important aspects of running a unit in Formatif.
 In this article we will take a look at how we can create and manage tasks.

-1. Log in to Doubtfire
+1. Log in to Formatif

 1. Select Manage Units from the Administration dropdown: